 Stephanie Catley – Soccer

 With the amount of footwork and running in soccer, plantar fasciitis is a common occurrence.
-Stephanie Catley, who is headed to the August 2016 olympic games, is no stranger to this condition.
+Stephanie Catley, who played in the August 2016 olympic games, is no stranger to this condition.
 In 2015, Catley was sidelined after she slammed her heel against the ground, aggravating and further injuring brewing plantar fasciitis.
-Through rest, icing, and physical rehabilitation including stretching and strengthening her plantar fascia, Catley is looking forward to taking on Rio de Janeiro at the olympics.
+Through rest, icing, and physical rehabilitation including stretching and strengthening her plantar fascia, Catley played fearlessly in Rio de Janeiro at the olympics.

 The pain and stress caused by plantar fasciitis is as acute whether you’re Jason Kidd or Joe Anybody.
 But luckily, you don’t need a professional athlete’s salary to effectively and quickly treat plantar fasciitis.
 Consistent icing, stretching, and inexpensive slip-in orthotics can get you back in the game, whether that involves preparing for your next half marathon or simply playing with your grandkids pain free.